How to implement authorization in React JS

 Here, Cerbos comes into the picture.

-Authorization as a Service
+Authorization as a service

 Cerbos is an authorization as a service provider.
 Cerbos empowers you to implement robust authorization in your applications with ease.
 It centralizes authorization logic, eliminating the need for custom code and simplifying access control management.
 It replaces your lengthy code with just a few lines by calling Cerbos APIs.
 Cerbos has multiple features: